Elasticsearch (2day Masterclass)

 The workshop is tailored to the needs of the participants.
 If the group of people is developer oriented we discuss available elasticsearch clients.
 If the group is more operations oriented we discuss maintaining and installing the cluster in more depth.

-An example setup for the workshop could look like this:
+An example setup for the masterclass could look like this:

 1. What is Search?